LeonStansfield/tawnyAV/README.md

 Custom backgroung image:
 - To add your own logo/image to the visuals first ensure the image file is in the correct format:
 - Image file formatting guide here (image must be 1920x1080, white on transparrent background, png).
-- Ensure the image is somewhere where you are able to locate it relative to the programs location (I reccomend inside the resources/images directory)
+- Ensure the image is somewhere where you are able to locate it relative to the programs location (I recommend inside the resources/images directory)
 - In the GUI, modify the file path to point towards your images location
 - Click 'reload scenes'.
 This will reload the scenes with your custom image applied.